 Market and Geopolitical Risk.
 The increasing interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
 Securities in a Fund's portfolio may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, climate-change and climate-related events, pandemics, epidemics, terrorism, international conflicts, regulatory events and governmental or quasi-governmental actions.
 The occurrence of global events similar to those in recent years, such as terrorist attacks around the world, natural disasters, social and political discord or debt crises and downgrades, among others, may result in market volatility and may have long term effects on both the U.S. and global financial markets.
 It is difficult to predict when similar events affecting the U.S. or global financial markets may occur, the effects that such events may have and the duration of those effects.
 Any such event(s) could have a significant adverse impact on the value and risk profile of a Fund's portfolio.
-The COVID-19pandemic and the aggressive responses taken by many governments, had negative impacts, and in many cases severe negative impacts, on companies and markets worldwide.
-It is not known how long such impacts, or any future impacts of other significant events described above, will or would last, but there could be a prolonged period of global economic slowdown, which may impact your Fund investment.
+For example, the COVID-19 pandemic had negative impacts, and in many cases severe negative impacts, on companies and markets worldwide.
+It is not known how long the impacts of the significant events described above will or would last, but there could be a prolonged period of global economic slowdown, which may impact your Fund investment.
 Therefore, a Fund could lose money over short periods due to short-term market movements and over longer periods during more prolonged market downturns.
 During a general market downturn, multiple asset classes may be negatively affected.
 Changes in market conditions and interest rates can have the same impact on all types of securities and instruments.
 In times of severe market disruptions, you could lose your entire investment.